hatedpw/42-cursus/README.md

 Code a function that returns a line, read from file descriptor.
 This project covers buffer sizes and macro usage more indepth.

+# Project 5: Exam Rank 2
+Pass 100%
+Code inter and Get_next_line in exam condition.
+This meant on campus with no notes or internet access.

+# Project 6: PipeX
+This program was created to mimic the pipe "|" command in shell.

+# Project 7: FdF